Installing Octez#

 octez-dal-node octez-smart-rollup-node

-To upgrade packages, use dnf update
+To upgrade packages, use dnf update.

 Getting static binaries#